byelipk/ubuntu_rails_postgres_setup/README.md

 	ruby -v

-Essentially, we're downloading RVM (notice that it is not with `apt-get`), and then installing Ruby.
+Essentially, we're downloading RVM (with cURL, not apt-get), and then installing Ruby.

-I will forgoe a breakdown of these commands for the moment, but will post it when I know exactly what is going on.

 Run this command to tell RubyGems not to install documentation for each package locally:

 `echo "gem: --no-ri --no-rdoc" > ~/.gemrc`